Changing the default sort order of values in a column

 Text-based columns (strings) can be sorted differently depending on whether you want digits in the texts to be treated as numbers or to be sorted strictly alphabetically.
 You may also want to define a custom sort order, if the strings in the column have a hierarchical structure that is not alphabetical.

-In the expanded data panel, locate the
+In the expanded flyout, locate the

 Sort order section and change the sort order.
 If you select a

-Custom sort order you also need too click on the
+Custom sort order you must also click

 , and define the custom sort order.

 By default, all text-based columns will be sorted alphabetically.
 This means that digits and non-alphanumeric characters will be sorted according to their position in the alphabet.
 The following values will be sorted as seen below:

 The number 2 comes before the number 3 in the alphabet, so a20 comes before a3 in the list.